84.51° Data science and retail analytics in action

 All around personalization, using AI to create personalized, relevant, unique experiences for our shoppers whether it is the prices they pay, their experience on the Kroger app, the content and creative offers they receive, or the products they see.

-Manufacturing where we are utilizing latest AI agentic framework to enable us to optimize formulations and rapidly speedup development of new and innovative products to satisfy evolving customer taste and preferences
+Manufacturing we utilize the latest AI agentic framework to enable us to optimize formulations and rapidly speed up development of new and innovative products to satisfy evolving customer taste and preferences

-We already have AI and machine learning embedded in many places across the Kroger ecosystem and has demonstrated tangible business value.
-While the buzz around AI is loud, generating value out of such algorithms is hard – something we have successfully demonstrated time and again, and in multiple areas of the business.
+We already have AI and machine learning embedded in many places across our ecosystem that has demonstrated tangible business value.
+While the buzz around AI is loud, generating value out of such algorithms is hard – something we have successfully demonstrated repeatedly across our business.
 Across merchandising, for instance, there are optimization and forecasting sciences to drive pricing, promotion and assortment decisions.
-These advanced machine learning algorithms are fed into systems and processes across Kroger to create a better customer experience and make the lives of merchants easier.
-Across the digital e-commerce experience, deep learning algorithms make it easier for customers to save time and money while ensuring they receive the most relevant products and offers for them.
+These advanced machine learning algorithms are fed into systems and processes to create a better customer experience and make the lives of merchants easier.
+Within the digital e-commerce experience, deep learning algorithms make it easier for customers to save time and money while ensuring they receive the most relevant products and offers for them.
 And we are finding ways to elevate and amplify the voice of the customer through improved sentiment analysis.

-We are also leveraging AI across our stores, supply chain (transportation and wearhouses), HR, and customer experience.
+We are also leveraging AI across stores, supply chain (transportation and warehouses), HR, and customer experience.
 We will continue to invest in new capabilities and create scalable and democratized frameworks for AI, to embed AI in all we do.

 Optimizing supply chains with retail analytics

 Another example of the power of data science and retail analytics lies in supply chain transportation optimization.
 In the retail industry, current supply chain movements are siloed, disconnected from the business, and handled manually.
-Also, they Applying retail analytics tools can help organizations optimize all supply chain movements for a future where every transportation decision is connected to the customer , overall business and its environmental impact.
+Also, applying retail analytics tools can help organizations optimize all supply chain movements to create a future where every transportation decision is connected to the customer, overall business and its environmental impact.

 Route optimization is a retail industry challenge, and as size increases, it becomes very difficult to solve this problem fast.
-Vehicle routing faces a myriad of constraints including time windows of locations, resources available (vehicles and labor), vehicle capacity, types of goods (frozen or perishable items have a shelf life), and the traffic and roads that are many time uncertain and hard to predict in advance.
+Vehicle routing faces a myriad of constraints including time windows of locations, resources available (vehicles and labor), vehicle capacity, types of goods (frozen or perishable items that have a shelf life), and unpredictable traffic and roads.

-The typical routing system in place today is a manual process with lots of potential for evolution.
-But the data science-based solution is fully automated and uses cutting-edge science to optimize the entire fleet.
-Because retailers spend significant amounts of money on outbound transportation annually, every percentage of improvement in truck routing results in massive cost savings and reducing environmental impact, such as reducing gas consumption.
-This solution also offers ethical benefits as it contributes to a more sustainable supply chain.
+The typical routing system in place today is a manual process with potential for evolution.
+A data science-based solution is fully automated and uses cutting-edge science to optimize the entire fleet.
+Because retailers spend significant amounts of money on outbound transportation annually, every percentage of improvement in truck routing results in cost savings and reduced environmental impact.
+This solution also offers ethical benefits by contributing to a more sustainable supply chain.

-“The end seems bit abrupt.
-Should we say something like: we have demonstrated that such solution when scaled across the retail business has the potential to significantly enhance transportation and adds significant value.
-For comparison, for a US transportation industry, which is more than $40B in size and contributes to over 300 billion miles every year mere 5% saving through optimization present a value proposition of $2B in saving and 15B less miles”
+We have demonstrated that such solutions when scaled across the retail business have the potential to significantly enhance transportation and adds significant business value.
+For example, for the US transportation industry, which is more than $40B in size and contributes to over 300 billion miles every year, a mere 5% saving through optimization presents a value proposition of $2B in saving and 15B less miles.

 Learn more about retail analytics in action

-To learn more about how data science and retail analytics deliver performance for retailers and brands – and value for shoppers – visit our Knowledge Hub.
+Learn more about how data science and retail analytics deliver performance for retailers and brands – and value for shoppers – through our Insights and Research & Analytics solutions.

 Visit our knowledge hub